idan511/autoDiff/README.md

 Type into terminal `python3 autoDiff.py yourfile.c`

 ## FAQ
 - **my program failed a test but I'm sure it's working!**<br>Some tests are set to strict, meaning they have one very specific output.
-If you think a test failed wrongly you can either fork with a fix or let me knoe & I'll fix it
+If you think a test failed wrongly you can either fork with a fix or let me know & I'll fix it

 ### config.py
 ```